Howland Reed by Sir Heartsalot©.

 |TV series||Season 6|

-Howland Reed is the head of House Reed and the Lord of Greywater Watch, holding dominion over the crannogmen of the Neck.
-Howland's children with his wife Jyana are Meera and Jojen, and he is a close friend of Eddard Stark, Lord of Winterfell.
+Howland Reed is the Lord of Greywater Watch and head of House Reed, holding dominion over the crannogmen of the Neck.
+Howland's children with his wife Jyana are Meera and Jojen, and he is a close friend of Lord Eddard Stark of Winterfell.
 In the television adaptation Game of Thrones, Howland is played by Leo Woodruff during flashbacks in Season 6.